-Figure C-2 – Derivations from S-100
+Figure B-2 – Derivations from S-100

-Figure C-3 depicts the coverage types used in S-104 and their realizations from the conceptual coverages in S-100 Part 8 and ISO 19123.
+Figure B-3 depicts the coverage types used in S-104 and their realizations from the conceptual coverages in S-100 Part 8 and ISO 19123.
 This is a more detailed version of Figure 4-3.
 Note that the realizations are not directly from the S-100 Part 8 and ISO 19123 classes, but via corresponding notional classes for the HDF5 implementations of the various data coding formats (not included in this diagram).
 For example, S104_RegularGrid is a notional extension of a notional S-100 class Part10c::S100_HDF_RegularGrid which encapsulates the encoding of dataCodingFormat 2 in HDF5.
 The notional classes are omitted to reduce diagram clutter.

 The implementation of most attributes in the S-100 Part 8 model by S-100 Part 10c closely follows the names and types of the attributes.
 Certain attributes in the S-100 Part 8 and ISO 19123 models are simplified in S-100 Part 10c HDF5 implementation, as follows: